nr-patel/NP-SDC-T3-P4-Capstone-Project/README.md

 ## Traffic Light Detection and Recognition Models

 Developed several traffic light detection and recognition models.
-Detailed [information about our models](./Model_Info.md).
+Detailed [information about TL Classification models](./Model_Info.md).
 Developed different models simultaneously to determine the color of the traffic lights.
 Separate models for the simulation environment and separate models for the real environment - one of our models was trained on both real and simulated images and is uses for detection in both simulated and real environments.

 ### Components